University Administrative Policies

 • verify that cost sharing has been correctly reflected in the proposal.

 2.4.
-Main Campus or HSC Contract and Grant Accounting Departments
+Main Campus or HSC Contract and Grant Accounting Department

 After the award is received, the Main Campus or HSC Contract and Grant Accounting Department: